Dominik Kirnbauer

-Dominik Kirnbauer (born 28 August 2002) is an Austrian professional footballer who plays as a midfielder for 2.
-Liga club ASK Voitsberg.
+Dominik Kirnbauer (born 28 August 2002) is an Austrian professional footballer who plays as a defender for 2.
+Liga club Floridsdorfer AC.

 Career

 Kirnbauer began his youth career with SC Bad Tatzmannsdorf, moving to TSV Hartberg's youth academy for the 2015–16 season.
 He debuted for Hartberg's reserve team in April 2018 in the fifth-tier Oberliga, making three appearances that season.
 In 2018–19, he played 15 matches for Hartberg's reserves, scoring once.

 In the shortened 2019–20 amateur season, he appeared in 13 matches.
 On 28 June 2020, he made his professional Austrian Bundesliga debut, replacing Bakary Nimaga in the 61st minute against Red Bull Salzburg.

 Ahead of the 2020–21 season, Kirnbauer joined 2.
 Liga club SV Lafnitz, where he made six league appearances in his first season.
 He also attended the Burgenländisches Schulsportmodell (BSSM), a high school for elite athletes in Oberschützen.

 For the 2023–24 season, he signed with Austrian Regionalliga club ASK Voitsberg.
 He achieved promotion to the 2.
 Liga in his first season at the club.

+On 20 August 2026, Kirnbauer signed for Floridsdorfer AC on a one-year contract.